About Nasenyi

 How we came to be

-resources.
 By 1928, when Kakungulu passed away, the Abayudaya population had grown to 3,000 followers.
-Despite
+Despite limited formal education, community members diligently observed Jewish practices such as Shabbat, Jewish festivals, male circumcision on the eighth day, and other traditions.

-“One day, my father, a teacher at Nasenyi synagogue, was forbidden from burying a fellow member.
-We were chased away and I fled for my safety.
-I hid in a swamp, and the body was left unburied without prayers”
+One day, my father, a teacher at Nasenyi synagogue, was forbidden from burying a fellow member.
+We were chased away, and I fled to protect myself.
+I hid in a swamp, leaving the body unburied and without prayers.

 Elder Jacob on Idi Amin Era troubles

-rich heritage, we're here to answer any questions.
+Whether you’re curious about our community, difficult past, rich heritage, we’re here to answer any questions.